Maison Vet Clinic

 No CT.
 No MRI.
 No after-hours emergency.
 No destination clinic.
 The new Fallbrook Costco and Whole Foods corridor signals the gravity shift — high-income households are moving in.
 Their animals need care that does not exist yet.

 This is not a standard vet clinic startup.
-It is a compound — owned land, sovereign energy, senior water rights — with a high-margin medical anchor.
+It is a campus — owned land, sovereign energy, senior water rights — with a high-margin medical anchor.
 The moat is the infrastructure, not just the medicine.

 0